internetarchive/fatcat/notes/bulk_edits/2020-03-19_arxiv_pubmed.md

 On 2020-03-20, automated daily harvesting and importing of arxiv and pubmed metadata started.
-In the case of pubmed, updates are enabled, so that recently created DOI releases get updated with PMID and extra metdata.
+In the case of pubmed, updates are enabled, so that recently created DOI releases get updated with PMID and extra metadata.

 We also want to do last backfills of metadata since the last import up through the first day updated by the continuous harvester.